All posts

 uploaded @taky/hello v0.0.1 — submitted for review

-Marketplace identity is now properly scoped — packages live at @handle/name, and review happens per-version, so shipping 0.0.2 doesn't re-litigate 0.0.1.
-The CLI itself holds no credentials: uploads ride the relay's authenticated session, same as the app.
+Marketplace identity is now properly scoped.
+Packages live at @handle/name, and review happens per-version, so shipping 0.0.2 doesn't re-litigate 0.0.1.
+The CLI itself holds no credentials: uploads use your existing Rebind session, same as the app.

 And when you can't remember what state you're in: